Timing or Mer-Man Emerges from the Crystal Sea in Search of Henchman Status

 But before we go any farther, we have to discuss the heavily debated “sons of God” and “Nephilim” mentioned in verses 2 and 4.
 Strap on your Hannibal Lecter mask if you think this sounds crazy, but there are more than a few scholars out there who think this refers to fallen angels.
 English-language Bibles translate verse 2 this way: “[T]he sons of God saw that the daughters of men were beautiful; and they took wives for themselves, whomever they chose.”* I’m no scholar, but to say “sons of God” refers to angels, fallen or otherwise, unnecessarily transforms the verse into a Nicolas Cage film.
 This is what happens when you “simplify” the text.
 Thanks for nothing, King James.
 Granted, the use of “sons of God” in the angelic sense does appear in Scripture—most notably the book of Job—but there are also a number of instances where it refers to human beings, which appears to be the case in Genesis 6.
 Other suggestions include the notion that “sons of God” refers to descendants of Seth while “daughters of men” refers to descendants of Cain, emphasizing intermarriage and a merger between the two disparate clans.
 I guess at this early point hooking up with your sister is more respectable than your redneck cousin.

 But wait, it gets better.
 The Nephilim mentioned in verse 4 have been theorized to be a product of procreating angels and humans.
 (Insert your best “touch by an angel” joke here.)
 A more scientific theory is that Nephilim are what we currently refer to as Cro-Magnon.
 All of the speculation is enough to make you do a Regan MacNeil head spin.
 The best way to avoid unnecessary debate is to stick with the original text.
 Hebrew translates the passage as “sons of rulers,” not “sons of God,” indicating plainly that the ruling-class was oppressing the populace that lived “below” them.
 There’s no mention of oversexed angels, not even in the footnotes.
 As for Nephilim, Hebrew calls them “men of devastation” (v.
 4).
 This puts the Warren Worthington III mutant speculation to bed, but leaves room for a possible Cro-Magnon classification.
 What the early verses of Genesis 6 describe doesn’t appear to be a City of Angels plotline on steroids, but rather a brief synopsis of the depravity humanity has come to embrace.
-The picture comes into focus when verse 5 states: “Hashem saw that the wickedness of Man was great … and that every product of the thoughts of his heart was but evil always.”
+The picture comes into focus when verse 5 states: “[God] saw that the wickedness of man was great … and that every intent of the thoughts of his heart was only evil constantly.”

 But God’s plan isn’t on the immediate horizon.
 The gears of justice are set into motion, but they turn in accordance with his inconceivable timing.
 God doesn’t approach Noah and proclaim fire and brimstone next Thursday at dawn.
 Instead, he predicts a coming flood that will take over a hundred years to arrive.
 And you thought your weatherman was accurate.
 The elongated forecast period gives Noah time to construct a massive boat—the Ark—which also provides a symbolic warning of the impending catastrophe.
 In the process, Noah becomes the original Evan Baxter.
 The epic project draws a regular crowd of leering tourists taking selfies in front of the Ark and asking questions Noah gets tired of answering.
 There’s no indication he stopped cutting lumber to proselytize them.
 Noah seems to regard the crowd as a lost cause.
 God doesn’t.
 Instead of launching a surprise attack and catching everyone off guard, he goes out of his way to offer them an opportunity to give up their inhumane practices and quite literally change the forecast.
 They’ll only need flood insurance if they don’t comply.
 But despite the foreboding nature of his declaration, nowhere does the text say God is angry at humanity.
 It actually appears to be more good news about God.
 I know what you’re thinking.
 I’m thinking it, too.
 How does widespread destruction equal good news?
 Two things stand out.
 The first is God’s track record.
 He hasn’t exactly proven himself eager to kill off the main characters.
 If he wanted to pull the plug he could’ve done it after Adam and Eve decided to hit Burger King and have it their way.
 The second thing is his leniency.
 Yeah, there’s a storm brewing, but Bodhi’s corpse is gonna rot away on Bells Beach waiting on it.
 This is where the element of timing comes into play.
 Even with bad weather in the forecast, he remains committed to life.